-A well documented factor of the failure of the Saturn is the complex hardware design making development for the system very tough.
+A well-documented factor of the failure of the Saturn is the complex hardware design making development for the system very tough.
 This impacted the third-party support for the system.
-This resulted in a number of games that released on rival platforms, not appearing on the Saturn.
+This resulted in a number of games that were released on rival platforms, not appearing on the Saturn.

 The system stopped retailing in Europe and the US in 1998, it stayed on sale in Japan until 2000 with it being more successful in that region.
 The Sega Saturn was succeeded by the Dreamcast.

 Sega Saturn emulation is reasonably well catered for, we recommend taking a look at RetroArch if you are seeking an all-in-one solution.
 RetroArch emulates a large number of systems including the Sega Saturn.
 RetroArch is a front end that utilises emulator ‘cores’, it is reasonably easy to use and has lots of good supporting documentation on how to use it.
 RetroArch is available across a number of platforms including Windows, Mac, Android, iOS, Raspberry Pi and many consoles.

 Take a look at our Retroarch set up guide for Sega Saturn as well as our guide to the Best Sega Saturn Emulators.

 A lifelong avid gamer and computing enthusiast, Matt has decades of experience in the field, so producing retro orientated content for How To Retro comes is second nature to him.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).